Table of Contents

 The term “wizard” is appropriate here, because there’s no more creative, sprung-from-nothing facet to screenwriting than building a wonderfully original character.

-Even a screenwriter with the skills to write the snappiest of snappy dialogue can often fall into a kind of ‘uniformity’ trap, whereby all their characters ultimately sound like slight variations of the same person.
+Even a writer with the skills to write the snappiest of snappy dialogue can often fall into a kind of ‘uniformity’ trap, whereby all their characters in the screenplay ultimately sound like slight variations of the same person.

 That’s where writers like the Coen brothers shine through.